ssc-sp/biodata-pipeline-eval/README.md

 As for the exploration work done in the StatCan AAW platform: we were able to run QIIME2 in their Kubeflow environment but were not able to make full use of the cluster as it is required to use the Kubeflow pipeline to fully make use.

 Running ATLAS in the Kubeflow environment was unsuccessful as we ran into several problems.
 These problems had not been encountered by others online and very little documentation exists on how to fix them

-## **Takeaways**

-- Databricks provides an interface closer to cluster ressources allowing users to make better use of resources (with the use of Spark).
-On the other hand, Databricks provides less control over custom images, requiring the need of an admin to create custom images
-- Kubeflow (platform used by StatCan AAW) provides a JupyterLab interface which allows for the creation of custom conda environments and allows users to run notebooks directly within those environments.
-This is very valuable in a scientific environment.
-On the other hand, in order to fully use the computational resources of this environment, users need to use the pipeline feature of Kubeflow, which is poorly documented and has a high learning curve (compared to Spark).

 ## **QIIME2**